john-deng/install-istio/README.md

 Congratulations!
 You successfully installed and verified Istio on multiple clusters!

-if you are insterested Service Mesh, find us [here](http://solarmesh.cn).
+if you are interested in Service Mesh, find us [here](http://solarmesh.cn).